fastavro/fastavro/README.md

 Because the Apache Python `avro` package is written in pure Python, it is relatively slow.
-In one test case, it takes about 14 seconds to iterate through a file of 10,000.
+In one test case, it takes about 14 seconds to iterate through a file of 10,000 records.
 By comparison, the JAVA `avro` SDK reads the same file in 1.9 seconds.

 The `fastavro` library was written to offer performance comparable to the Java